 The house holds up to four student peer ministers (students selected for their desire to lead ministry in the wider KU community while deepening their own faith) and one intern at a time with any number of out-of-house peer ministers who, with the guidance of the campus missioner, carry out the daily work of the ministry.

 The main ministry at the KU Canterbury House is our Tuesday Night Dinner program.
-Peer ministers invite the student community to the house for dinner, program, and worship.
+Peer ministers invite the student community to the house for dinner, a brief program, and prayer.
 The dinner is either prepared by the peer ministers and intern or donated by a supporting parishioner from one of the local Episcopal churches.
 The programs offered could be anything from traditional Bible study, to guided meditation, to guest speakers on special topics.
-We cycle through different forms and styles of evening prayer, including Night Prayer from The New Zealand Prayer Book, Aidan Compline, and a Taize-style Compline.

 1116 Louisiana St.

 Lawrence, KS 66044

 - Tuesday, 6-7:15 pm, Canterbury House, dinner, program, and prayer

 - Thursday, 9 pm, Tea and Compline at the Canterbury House or via Facebook live: https://www.facebook.com/kucanterbury/

 Contact: Will Chaney, campus ministry intern, 205-913-1189, email@example.com

 The Canterbury House is governed by a Bishop’s Advisory Committee.
 This group of volunteers from area parishes oversees the budget and policy decisions for the house and functions similar to a vestry of a parish.
 Current members of the B.A.C. are:

 - Donna Griffin, clerk